• Skip to primary navigation

 Both machines are able to use the same blades with all of the Cricut cutting mats to create your own custom designs.

-Unlike the Maker, Maker 3 is able to cut Smart Materials without using a mat.
+Unlike the Maker, Maker 3 can cut Smart Materials without using a mat.
 And since you’re not limited to the size of a cutting mat, Smart Materials, let your Maker 3 cut up to 12 feet in length and 11.7" in width in a single cut!

 Right now, Cricut carries Smart Vinyl, Smart Iron-On, and Smart Paper Sticker Cardstock.
 I'm betting that we'll get Smart Infusible Ink and Smart Writable Vinyl in the future.